a-mx/Data-Analysis-Portfolio/README.md

 # Certificates

-The best way to demonstrate skills is by building real projects.
-However, certifications also reflect my commitment to continuous learning.
-Below is a list of my completed and ongoing certifications (reverse chronological order).
+The best way to showcase skills is by doing and sharing your work, but sometimes certificates appear to be an indirect result.
+Here's a list of the ones I have (in reverse chronological order, with the date of completion in brackets):

 ### In Progress